 This transformation, coincided with the administrations of two particularly forceful Mayors—Arthur Bacon (who served from 1976-77 and again from 1982 to 1985) and his son, Max, who succeeded to the mayoralty when Arthur succumbed to lung cancer in 1985.

-Max Bacon has held the office of mayor continuously for the past 28 years, and is thus not only the longest serving mayor in Smyrna’s history, but the longest serving head of a municipality in the southeastern United States.
+Max Bacon has held the office of mayor continuously for the past 28 years, and is thus not only the longest serving mayor in Smyrna’s history, but also possibly the longest serving head of a municipality in the southeastern United States.
 “Mad Max” as his detractors sometimes referred to this energetic young mayor in the early years, presided over and largely orchestrated a fundamental transformation of Smyrna that has drawn national attention and plaudits.

 The first of the Bacon mayors, Arthur, was a World War II hero and a local realtor.
 He was born in the town of Stevens in northeastern Georgia in 1917.
 His father, Robert H. Bacon, having been hired as a car inspector by the NC&StL Railroad, moved his family to Smyrna when Arthur was a small child, settling on Roswell Street near the Smyrna Depot in a neighborhood where many railroad employees resided.